-Hull and East Yorkshire Hospitals NHS Trust has two pathways for patients referred for prostate screening – standard biopsies and fusion biopsies.
+Hull University Teaching Hospitals NHS Trust has two pathways for patients referred for prostate screening – standard biopsies and fusion biopsies.

 In a standard biopsy, an ultrasound probe in inserted into the man’s rectum using high-frequency sound waves to create images of the prostate gland.
 The images guide the sonographer to areas in the gland which can be sampled and analysed for the presence of prostate cancer.

 However, the images can’t distinguish between healthy and cancerous tissues and taking slithers from 10 to 12 different parts of the gland mean cancerous cells can still be missed.
 Some studies suggest up to 40 per cent of cancers can be misdiagnosed.